harrydehix/converters-performance/README.md

 ## How it works

 First every library gets called 1000 times to allow the runtime to warmup.
-Afterward 200.000 trials are performed for each library.
+Afterwards 200.000 trials are performed for each library.
 The results on my computer are displayed below:

 ## Results